fmbellomy/dm-ws/README.md

 ## Do you really want to install this janky disaster?

-If you *really* want to use this plugin, you can install it with hyprpm as follows.
+If you *really* want to use this plugin, you can install it with hyprpm as follows:

 ```bash
 hyprpm add https://github.com/fmbellomy/dm-ws